 The simplest way to save on basic insurance is by splitting, which is where the insured decide to separate their basic and supplementary insurance.

 Basic health insurance policies in Switzerland all offer the same benefit, as this is defined in the Health Insurance Act (HIA).
 Despite this, premiums can vary significantly between the various insurers.
 This is why it is worthwhile to regularly compare premiums and choose the mandatory health insurance with the best-value rates.
-By switching to a different insurer, an individual can save up to CHF 2000 a year.
+On average, an individual person can save CHF 477 per year by switching to a different insurer.
 The situation is different for supplementary insurance where the premiums are often unchanged over a long period, and when they do change, this is normally minimal in financial terms.
 In short: if you have found a supplementary insurance deal that meets your individual needs, you can retain this insurance in the long term.

 Among the basic insurers, Telmed is usually the cheapest and Standard the most expensive model.
 It can therefore be worthwhile choosing either an HMO, house doctor or Telmed model.
 You should also look at alternative basic insurance models and compare prices, but make sure you check first whether the chosen model actually meets your needs.
 What's your first focal point in the chosen model?
 Do you have a free choice of doctors or will your treatment take place in an HMO practice?
 Is your chosen model available throughout Switzerland or at least in your region?
 You can always change your model at year-end.